 • Possibly a less-expensive alternative to big tours

-Examples of Community-Based Tourism in Colombia
+Examples of community-based tourism in Colombia

 Fishing Village Tour

 Travellers are able to visit a traditional fishing village called La Boquilla near Cartagena in small groups.
-Local fisherman take visitors through mangrove forests in canoes while teaching them how to catch fish and crabs.
+Local fisherman takes visitors through mangrove forests in canoes while teaching them how to catch fish and crabs.
 For lunch, guests will stop by a modest home in the fishing village and eat a traditional Caribbean coast meal consisting of the fresh fish caught earlier in the day.

 Comuna 13 Tour

 Comuna 13 was once one of the most dangerous neighbourhoods in Medellin.
-After a commitment to improvement from the community and government, it is now an exciting destination to see graffiti and learn about urban culture in Colombia.
+After a commitment to improvement from the community and government, it is now an exciting destination to see graffiti and learn about the urban culture in Colombia.
 Local artists proudly display their work, perform for visitors and explain what it took to turn a dangerous neighbourhood around.

 Coffee Farm Tour